 Geoff Chappell - Software Analyst

 If you consult Geoff Chappell, you will in fact be consulting Geoff Chappell Ltd, which is incorporated in New York State.
-Unless otherwise agreed, all billable work will be done by Geoff Chappell specifically, who speaks here for the company.
+Unless otherwise agreed, all billable work will be done by Geoff Chappell specifically, who speaks here for the company as its President.

 These terms are negotiable if you make at least some attempt at accommodating the guidelines that I present here.
 The attempt need be nothing more than explaining your needs so that I can understand.
 Note the converse: I can’t accommodate what you don’t explain.